Icinga/helm-charts/charts/icinga-stack/docs/configuration.md

 | `icingaweb2.podSecurityContext` | Security context of the IcingaWeb2 pods | `map[string]string` | `{}` |
 | `icingaweb2.securityContext` | Security context of the IcingaWeb2 container | `map[string]string` | `{}` |

-## Icinga2 Features
+## Icinga 2 Features

-The feature set of Icinga2 supported by this Helmchart is **opinionated**.
+The feature set of Icinga 2 supported by this Helmchart is **opinionated**.
 We deliberately chose to omit some features, either because they are listed as **deprecated** in the official documentation or just have no real use-case when run on Kubernetes.
 Below is a list of currently supported features, with links to the official documentation, if available:

 - `api` [Documentation](https://icinga.com/docs/icinga-2/latest/doc/12-icinga2-api/#icinga2-api)
 - `checker`